 11. If you find that you’re struggling with revision, are unsure of what topics might be on the exam or are anxious about any aspect of the tests; please talk to your tutor or student advice centre wherever you’re studying

-For more tips we recommend having a look at Student Minds and EducationUK.
+If you're feeling stressed about exams we recommend having a look at Student Minds

 Best of luck from all at UKCISA!
 Let us know how you get on.